dlee6018/dlee6018.github.io/README.md

 ## Deploy

-Pushes to `main` build with Eleventy and deploy to GitHub Pages via GitHub Actions.
+Pushes to `main` build with Eleventy and deploy to GitHub Pages via GitHub Actions (source: **GitHub Actions** in repo Settings → Pages).

-After the first Actions deploy, set **Settings → Pages → Build and deployment → Source** to **GitHub Actions**.

 ## Adding a blog post